- 1Waterfalls in the Blue Mountains; the easy ones

 A short distance back up the stairs from the Pool of Siloam is another track branching off to go above the falls, signposted for Lyrebird Dell.
 There are a few up and down spots, but its definitely easier than climbing back out the way you came.

-You’ll also come across this little waterfall.
+You’ll also come across this little waterfall and pass a large Aboriginal shelter.

 The Valley of the Waters